Elam-parithi/DS-notes/Markdown_notes.md

 ### **Tips:**
 - Keep it simple and well-structured.
-- Use proper markdown formatting for headings, lists, and code blocks.
+- Use proper Markdown formatting for headings, lists, and code blocks.
 - Regularly update the README as the project evolves.

 ### **Markdown Syntax Notes:**